 Humanity earned its wings with a 12-second airplane flight.
 Imagine yourself as one of our greatest engineering achievements.
 This week’s poetry prompt asks you to become a flying machine.
 Join us, animate yourself into a soaring object of flight, and create poetry.

 SkyMall enabled air travelers to leaf through the pages of a retail fantasy.
 From curious kitchen tools to ghastly lawn ornaments, it offered everything we could ever imagine or not need.
 Fly our friendly skies as we remember the legendary in-flight publication and write poetry.

 Leonardo Da Vinci’s interests ranged from the arts to math, science, and everything in between.
 This week we learn about Leonardo’s notes on flying machines, including The Great Kite.
 We’ll travel back in time and give him a few pointers as we write poetry.

 Despite his brief life, John Keats wrote words packed with the wisdom and intelligence of many lifetimes.
 The essence of this is perhaps, found in his letters.
 Join us as we consider the meaning of Keats’ vale and write some soul-making poetry.

 “Form It” is a poetry prompt that focuses on exploring our topic through form poetry.
 The prompt includes recommendations for each form’s best use!
-This time, we’re going to “form” Things Invisible.
+This time, we’re going to “form” a mountain.

-This week’s poetry prompt asks you to imagine yourself a winding thread.
-Join us, animate yourself into a long, thin strand, and create poetry.
+Some of the very first complex human societies began here.
+This week’s poetry prompt asks you to imagine yourself as a natural trough in the earth— a valley.
+Join us, animate yourself into the hollow of a sloping river valley, and create poetry.

 “Form It” is a poetry prompt that focuses on exploring our topic through form poetry.
 The prompt includes recommendations for each form’s best use!
-This time, we’re going to “form” horizons.
+This time, we’re going to “form” a simple veil.